-The Zuni people, like other Pueblo Indians, are believed to be the descendents of the Ancient Puebloans who lived in the desert Southwest of New Mexico, Arizona, Southern Colorado and Utah for a thousand years.
+The Zuni people, like other Pueblo Indians, are believed to be the descendants of the Ancient Puebloans who lived in the desert Southwest of New Mexico, Arizona, Southern Colorado, and Utah for a thousand years.
 Today the Zuni Pueblo, some 35 miles south of Gallup, New Mexico has a population of about 6,000.
 Archeological evidence shows they have lived in this location for about 1,300 years.

 Their tribal name is A’shiwi (Shi’wi), meaning “the flesh.”
 The name “Zuni” was a Spanish adaptation of a word of unknown meaning.
 The Zuni speak their own unique language which is unrelated to the languages of the other Pueblo peoples and continue to practice their traditional shamanistic religion with its regular ceremonies, dances, and mythology.

 In 1540, the first Spanish explorers led by Francisco Vásquez de Coronado encountered the Zuni Indians living in six or seven large pueblos along the banks of the Zuni River, of which, all are in ruins today.
 These villages, called Hawikuh were located next to fertile ground where the Zuni could take advantage of abundant water resources.
 The Zuni had a successful and well-established agricultural economy.